WeGoLook Independent Contractor Agreement (“Looker Agreement”)

 10.5 LIMITATION OF LIABILITY.
 ANYTHING IN THE AGREEMENT TO THE CONTRARY NOTWITHSTANDING, UNDER NO CIRCUMSTANCES WHATSOEVER SHALL WGL BE LIABLE TO CONTRACTOR FOR ANY SPECIAL, CONSEQUENTIAL, PUNITIVE, INDIRECT, OR INCIDENTAL DAMAGES OF ANY KIND WHATSOEVER.
 IN NO EVENT WHATSOEVER SHALL WGL'S TOTAL LIABILITY TO CONTRACTOR FOR ANY DAMAGES WHATSOEVER EXCEED IN THE AGGREGATE THE SUM OF ONE THOUSAND DOLLARS ($1,000).

 11.1 Use of Information for Insurance Purposes.
 WGL may provide to its current or prospective insurance agents, brokers, carriers, or companies, and their representatives, information about Contractor such as Contractor’s name as it appears on Contractor’s driver’s license, driver’s license number and state of issue, date of birth, whether or not Contractor has had any tickets or accidents in the past, year, make, and model of Contractor’s vehicle, VIN number, Contractor’s current insurance carriers, policy numbers, coverage limits, and similar information, and other information about Contractor relevant to obtaining various types of insurance coverages, such as auto, general commercial liability, professional errors and omissions, and others, and Contractor hereby consents to release of such information.
-WGL shall not be required to purchase or obtain any insurance coverage of any kind for Contractor, and nothing herein shall be construed to affect or limit Contractor’s obligations under Section 11 of this agreement.
+WGL shall not be required to purchase or obtain any insurance coverage of any kind for Contractor, and nothing herein shall be construed to affect or limit Contractor’s obligations under Section 11 of this Agreement.

 12. Background Investigation.
 If required by WGL at any time, Contractor agrees to submit to and cooperate in a full background investigation, which may include but is not limited to a criminal history check and fingerprinting.
 Contractor consents to the use of a third party consultant, at WGL's sole discretion, to provide background checks and to report the results thereof (Contractor's score and/or other information gathered) to WGL.
 Background checks may or may not be performed on contractors outside of the United States.

 12.1.
 Representations Regarding Convictions and Judgments.
 Contractor warrants and represents that it has not been convicted of any criminal offense other than minor traffic violations.
-Contractor warrants and represents that it has never been convicted of a felony involving dishonesty or a breach of trust.
+Contractor warrants and represents that it has never been convicted of a felony involving dishonesty, moral turpitude or a breach of trust.
 Should such a conviction occur, Contractor shall immediately notify WGL in writing.
 Contractor warrants and represents that it has never been convicted of any crime involving violence or sexual assault, nor has Contractor ever been found civilly liable for any act of violence or sexual harassment.
 Should such a conviction or civil judgment (or settlement) occur, Contractor shall immediately notify WGL in writing.

 13. Confidential Information.
 WGL possesses certain highly confidential proprietary business information and trade secrets ("Confidential Information").
-In connection with this agreement, WGL may disclose Confidential Information to Contractor.
+In connection with this Agreement, WGL may disclose Confidential Information to Contractor.
 All information that WGL discloses to Contractor in connection with each offered assignment, whether or not Contractor claims or accepts the assignment, is Confidential Information.
 WGL desires to ensure that this information remains confidential and is not disclosed unnecessarily to third parties.
 For purposes of this Agreement, Confidential Information includes, but is not limited to, information regarding patents, copyrights, trade secrets, business concepts, business plans, marketing plans, customer lists, method and processes, WGL employees and consultants, policies and procedures, business records, projections, products or services, financial information, and any other information disclosed, supplied, or communicated to Contractor by WGL or others on its behalf, or like information of third parties, including but not limited WGL's vendors, suppliers, consultants, or customers.
 All Confidential Information will be provided by WGL "as-is" with no warranties whatsoever, express, implied, or otherwise.
 All pictures and video taken by the Contractor, the information gathered by the Contractor, and the report completed by the Contractor in connection with each assignment, and the existence of the assignment itself, also constitute Confidential Information.
-Confidential Information does not include information that is or becomes publicly known through lawful means; was rightfully in Contractor's possession or part of Contractor's general knowledge prior to the effective date of this agreement; or information that is disclosed to Contractor without confidential restriction by a third party who rightfully possesses the information (without confidential restriction) and did not learn of it, directory or indirectly, from WGL or a third party on WGL's behalf.
+Confidential Information does not include information that is or becomes publicly known through lawful means; was rightfully in Contractor's possession or part of Contractor's general knowledge prior to the effective date of this Agreement; or information that is disclosed to Contractor without confidential restriction by a third party who rightfully possesses the information (without confidential restriction) and did not learn of it, directory or indirectly, from WGL or a third party on WGL's behalf.
 All other information is Confidential Information.
 Contractor covenants, promises, and agrees:

 - To hold the Confidential Information in strict confidence;